RitabrataRoychowdhury/RustCI/docs/pipeline-examples/README.md

 6. **Include cleanup steps** to prevent resource leaks
 7. **Add deployment_type: custom** for deployment steps
 8. **Use multi-line commands** for complex operations

+### Multi-Tier Pipeline Best Practices

+#### Minimal Pipelines
+- Keep it simple with just `repo` and `server`
+- Let auto-detection handle project type
+- Use for quick prototypes and simple deployments

+#### Simple Pipelines
+- Use clear, descriptive step names
+- Keep steps focused on single responsibilities
+- Ideal for linear CI/CD workflows

+#### Standard Pipelines
+- Organize jobs into logical stages
+- Use parallel execution within stages for efficiency
+- Map jobs to stages clearly with `stage` field

+#### Advanced Pipelines
+- Use matrix strategies for multi-platform builds
+- Leverage caching for faster builds
+- Include external configurations for reusability
+- Use variables for configuration management

+### Migration Path
+- **Start Minimal**: Begin with minimal pipelines for quick setup
+- **Grow to Simple**: Add linear steps as workflows become more complex
+- **Evolve to Standard**: Organize into stages when parallel execution is needed
+- **Advance**: Use matrix and advanced features for complex multi-environment deployments

 ## Testing Pipelines